ucdrstdenis/Iris/Music/Music.md

 # Music & Testing
 While the vocoder can be used with any audio file, a small selection of music and recorded audio have been included for testing.
 The selection is mildly eclectic, as it allows for experimentation across a wide variety of frequency bands, unique sound effects, and power spectral densities.

 A guitar scale and acapella clip have been included - the remainder of the music must be purchased through iTunes or downloaded directly.
-Acapella clip courtesy of: [The Morning Benders](https://itun.es/us/6U4tv?i=357534656)

 Some tracks have an inordinately inappropriate and/or explicit guarantee.
 Views expressed do not necessarily reflect the views of, etc. Disclaimer.
 Nevertheless, fun tunes & sick beats.